 Common Causes of ER Negligence

-If a patient is complaining of acute onset of severe chest pain that is radiating to their back, their left arm, or their jaw, that is a classic presentation of a heart attack.
+If a patient is complaining of an acute onset of severe chest pain that is radiating to their back, their left arm, or their jaw, that is a classic presentation of a heart attack.
 That patient should be seen and treated by an emergency medicine physician, not a mid-level provider.

 Doctor Negligence Does Not Always Lead to a Claim

-In some cases, the doctor might commit a clear deviation from good and accepted standards of care but result in no harm or injury to the patient.
+In some cases, the doctor might commit a clear deviation from good and accepted standards of care, but result in no harm or injury to the patient.
 While that case has merit, there are no damages that were the consequence of the doctor’s malpractice.

 In that instance, a lawyer might encourage the patient to file a complaint with the New York State Department of Health so that they can investigate and determine whether there was substandard medical care.
 In the absence of substantial harm or death, the damages that could be recovered for the patient are not substantial enough to warrant the cost of a medical malpractice lawsuit.